 Podiatrists are also known as chiropodists and both are protected titles.
-If you want to practise under either title you need to complete an approved degree programme and register with the Health & Care Professions Council (HCPC).
+If you want to practise under either title you need to complete an approved undergraduate or postgraduate (pre-registration) degree programme and register with the Health & Care Professions Council (HCPC).

 As a podiatrist, you'll need to: